Apply to be our next Writer-in-Residence!

 The residency has enabled several talented children’s authors to launch their literary careers.
-Program alumni have published (or are in the process of publishing) forty titles!
+Program alumni have published (or are in the process of publishing) 34 titles!
+Highlights include:

 - In 2012, the Associates’ very first Writer-in-Residence, Hannah Barnaby, published the book that she wrote during her 2004–2005 residency, Wonder Show.

 - Elaine Dimopoulos published the book she wrote during her 2010–2011 residency, Material Girls, in May 2015.

 - Two debut novels written at the BPL were published in 2017: Natalie Coward Anderson's City of Saints and Thieves (January 2017) and Annie Hartnett’s Rabbit Cake (March 2017).
 Both have been optioned for film adaptations!

-- Atheneum plans to publish 2015–2016 alum Jennifer De Leon's debut novel, written during her residency, Don’t Ask Me Where I’m From in January 2020.
+- Atheneum plans to publish 2015–2016 alum Jennifer De Leon's debut novel, written during her residency, Don’t Ask Me Where I’m From in Spring 2020.

 The Associates of the Boston Public Library Writer-in-Residence program is now in its sixteenth year.

 To read about the previous fifteen talented authors click below.